 Comparing E-commerce Platforms

-Shopify is one of the two most popular choices when it comes to ecommerce options, and is one of the most requested by our customers.
+This is one of the two most popular choices when it comes to ecommerce options, and is one of the most requested by our customers.
 Shopify is a diverse tool that allows both non-professionals and professionals alike to create sites with it.
 They offer a free web design tool that can be installed onto any site, coming with a wide range of over 100 prebuilt themes for easy use.
-Another option is for a web design and development company to design and build a completely custom theme, Shopify have a range of web design companies available on their website but this is also a service we provide.
+Another option is for a web design and development company to design and build a completely custom theme.
+Shopify have a range of web design companies available on their website but this is also a service we provide.
 Also available they have a wide range of plugins and extensions to suit a wide variety of needs.

-WooCommerce is the most popular ecommerce plugin for WordPress and is completely free to use.
+Is the most popular ecommerce plugin for WordPress and is completely free to use.
 With a large amount of free themes and plugins being on WordPress, WooCommerce is a very versatile tool and is highly customisable within the plugin as well as through custom themes and plugins available through a web development company.
 Also being in WordPress you can still use the same functionality as a standard WP site.

 Being as diverse as it is, WooCommerce supports both physical and digital items, such as eBooks or music.
 The plugin has multiple options for payments and shipping and comes with Stripe which is allows users to pay for goods online.

-With most things WordPress there is a large community of users from which you can go to, to get support and advice about using WooCommerce and a plethora of other plugins.
-WooCommerce has support of its own through its website as well as a wide selection of documentation to help you through the many options and functions that it has too offer.
+With most things WordPress there is a large community of users from which you can go to.
+To get support and advice about using WooCommerce and a plethora of other plugins.
+WooCommerce has support of its own through its website as well as a wide selection of documentation.
+To help you through the many options and functions that it has too offer.
 With this though WooCommerce can be complicated for first time users but once you get the handle of it can be very easy to use.
-Same with the addons for the plugin, with large community support theres a wide variety of plugins available so it can be quite hard to be able to tell which ones you should and shouldn’t be using.
+Same with the addons for the plugin.
+With large community support theres a wide variety of plugins available.
+So it can be quite hard to be able to tell which ones you should and shouldn’t be using.

 A factor to consider with Magento is the difference between their free version and their enterprise versions.
 Obviously with a free version you dont get as many features as you do with the enterprise version but you do get a hefty price tag of $20,000 a year.
-The free version still can be highly customisable though but doesn’t come with as much support as the enterprise version, getting a Magento website built through a web development company though would still provide you with support through the company.
+The free version still can be highly customisable though but doesn’t come with as much support as the enterprise version.
+Getting a Magento website built through a web development company though would still provide you with support through the company.

-If you need any help deciding which ecommerce site tool is best for you, please get in touch and we will be more than happy to help you and potentially make your ideal web shop.
+If you need any help deciding which ecommerce site tool is best for you.
+Please get in touch and we will be more than happy to help you and potentially make your ideal web shop.

 « How We Started Our Digital Careers – Sam, SEO Executive | Managing Your WordPress Website »